lolzio5/Team05-RISCV-Final/README.md

 ```verilog
    logic [DATA_WIDTH - 1 : 0] rom_array [0 : 2**12  - 1];
 ```
-The address space corresponding to the corresponding to the memory map in the brief, meaning up to 1024 instruction words can be loaded.
+The address space corresponding to corresponds to the memory map in the brief, meaning up to 1024 instruction words can be loaded.
 This can however easily be extended.
 <br>
 The ROM outputs an instruction word, by concatenating the 4 individual bytes of the instruction word into a single, 32 bit value:
 ```verilog